AndyMLearmouth92/quiz-master/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Optimisations

-For optimisations, I want to focus on allowing the user to view which questions they got correct and incorrect.
-This would likely be done via colouring correct answers green and incorrect answers red.

 I would also like to store the users scores in local storage and provide the option to share their result with their friends on social media.